Death

 Though not without pain

-At its best when slain
+At it’s best when slain

 Life is a big word